 • the slot-in (square) filters of 100mm system can be easily adapted to lenses with threads from 49mm to 82mm (under 49mm you can use third-party step-up rings)

-• 100mm NiSi square filter holders allow the use of 1 polariser (included in V6 and V5 PRO kits) and 3 filters (usually 1 ND 100×100 and up to 2 GND 100×150).
-A total of 4 filters.
+• 100mm NiSi square filter holders allow the use of 1 polariser (included in V7 kit) and 3 filters (usually 1 ND 100×100 and up to 2 GND 100×150).
+A total of 4 filters, with no vignette from 15mm relative on Full Frame sensors.

 • using several screw filters together is not recommended, for practical problems and possible vignetting.
 Remember, you can do this because circular NiSi filters have front threads, but you have to know the limits.
 The maximum recommended is two filters.